black0017/MedicalZooPytorch/manual/README.md

 ![](https://img.shields.io/github/license/black0017/MedicalZooPytorch)

 ### Basics
-- All models accept the input the channels(in_channels) and the segmentation classes(classes) as the first two parameters and produce un-normalized outputs
+- All models accept two parameters: a) the input the channels (in_channels), and b) the segmentation classes (classes) and produce **un-normalized** outputs
-- All losses accept as input the pred in 5D shape of [batch,classes,dim_1,dim_2,dim_3] and 4D target shape of [batch, dim_1, dim_2, dim_3].
+- All losses accept as input the prediction in 5D shape of [batch,classes,dim_1,dim_2,dim_3] and the target in 4D target shape of [batch, dim_1, dim_2, dim_3].
 It is converted to one-hot inside the loss function for consistency reasons.
 Furthermore the normalization of the predictions is handled here.
-Dice-based losses return the scalar loss for backward(), and the prediction per channels in numpy to track training progress
+Dice-based losses return the scalar loss for backward(), **and** the prediction per channels in numpy to track training progress

 ### Arguments and explanation

-- Arguments that you can modify
+- Arguments that you can modify can be found below:
 ```
 --batchSz, type=int, default=4, help='The batch size for training and validation'